digao-dalpiaz/Dam/README.md

 ## How to change Language file

-There is a file called DamLang.ini, which has all strings used on the component.
-If you want to change some text on this file, you will need to run "Build Dam Resource.bat" after that.
-This batch will create a new file "Dam_Resource.res" at the same folder (the source folder).
+There is a file called **DamLang.ini**, which has all strings used on the component.
+If you want to change some text on this file, you will need to run "**Build Dam Resource.bat**" after that.
+This batch will create a new file "**Dam_Resource.res**" at the same folder (the source folder).

-After that, please run the "AfterBuild.bat" to publish this new resource file to the "Lib" folder.
+After that, please run the "**AfterBuild.bat**" to publish this new resource file to the "Lib" folder.

 > If you want to add new language, some changes in the code will be needed.
 So, please, open a new issue and post the language strings you want, then I will apply in the component.